xnuinside/laziest/README.md

 ## Laziest

-Laziest is a tool kit for Python Developers that provide such features:
+Laziest is a tool that generate unittests blueprint for Python code using pytest

-1. Creating Python Project layout (Blueprint) with files for correct packaging inside: setup.cfg, setup.py, tox.ini, requirements.txt, README.md, test dir, docs dir and etc.

 To use:

-    laziest new target_folder package_name

-2. Generating unittests blueprint for Python code

-To use:

-    laziest tests path_to_python_file -o class_name
+    laziest  path_to_python_file
+    or
+    laziest . # to run tests in current dir

 ### Python versions Support:

-Tested with Python3.6
+Tested with Python3.7

 ###  Simple example for Unittests generation